 All day long, you make decisions – some large, some small.
-Each one of them reflects the things that you feel are important.
+Each one of them reflects the things that you feel are important, your values.
 What is the basis for this or that decision?
 It’s something that may not be immediately apparent as you go about your day, dealing with events, people, circumstances.

 In fact, you may not even think about this at all.
 Many people base their ideas and decisions on what they have been told is important or what they feel they ‘should’ be taking as their priorities.